 As required by 36 CFR 800, FERC, with the assistance of AGDC, will continue consultation and coordination efforts among the Consulting Parties, and other interested parties.
 In addition, FERC, with the assistance of AGDC, shall keep the Consulting Parties informed on the undertaking and implementation of the PA (PA Stipulation III.A).
 These updates will occur primarily via the Annual Agreement Report.
-Parties who were contacted for or participated in consultation for the FEIS or PA are listed in Appendix G. Appendix H identifies the Consulting Parties, as identified at this time, and their primary point of contact for the Project.
-AGDC will maintain and update the contact information in Appendix H annually, as well as including updates as part of the Annual Agreement Report.
+Parties who were contacted for or participated in consultation for the FEIS or PA are listed in Appendix G. Appendix H identifies the Consulting Parties, and potential interested/consulting parties, as identified at this time, and their primary point of contact for the Project.
+AGDC will maintain and update the contact information in Appendix H annually, and include updates as part of the Annual Agreement Report.
+Additional information about annual meetings and other reporting requirements are discussed further in Section 8.

 AGDC will facilitate consultation with other interested parties, as appropriate, using input from the Consulting Parties and stakeholder engagement.
-This will include further consultation with tribes to identify places of traditional religious or cultural significance (see Section 5).
+This will include further consultation with tribes2 to identify places of traditional religious or cultural significance (see Section 5.3 and 6.2).
 AGDC recognizes that other interested parties, particularly tribes, may not seek to participate as Consulting Parties until Project activities approach areas to which they ascribe particular significance.
 As such, AGDC has preliminarily identified groups associated with each Construction Spread (Appendix H).
 Parties and organizations that may have an interest in future participation are also listed in Appendix H.